Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) remain among the most energetic and enigmatic phenomena in the cosmos.
-Characterized by their intense gamma-ray radiation bursts, GRBs fall into two principal categories: long-duration GRBs (LGRBs) and short-duration GRBs (sGRBs), categorized according to their temporal profiles.
-While LGRBs correlate with the collapse of massive stars \citep{Woosley1993,Uryu2000, Galama1998, MacFadyen1999, Wheeler2000, Thompson2004}, it is believed that sGRBs emanate from the merger of binary neutron star (BNS) systems or a neutron star-black hole (NS-BH) binary \citep{Blinnikov1984,Paczynski1986, Eichler1989, Paczynski1991,Narayan1992}.
+Characterized by their intense gamma-ray radiation bursts, GRBs fall into two principal categories: long-duration GRBs (lGRBs) and short-duration GRBs (sGRBs), categorized according to their temporal profiles.
+While lGRBs correlate with the collapse of massive stars \citep{Woosley1993,Uryu2000, Galama1998, MacFadyen1999, Wheeler2000, Thompson2004}, it is believed that sGRBs emanate from the mergers of binary neutron star (BNS) systems or neutron star-black hole (NS-BH) binaries \citep{Blinnikov1984,Paczynski1986, Eichler1989, Paczynski1991,Narayan1992}.
 The separation line between the two categories is fuzzy (see recent examples \citealt{zhangbb2021,ahumada2021,rastinejad2022,yang2022,troja2022,levan2023,sun2023,yang2023}), calling for a physical classification scheme based on multi-wavelength criteria \citep{zhang2009}. \\

 In recent years, the detection of gravitational waves (GWs) from BNS mergers by terrestrial interferometers \citep{Abbott2017} has furnished persuasive evidence linking sGRBs to these cosmic collisions.
 Concurrent detection of electromagnetic counterparts, including the optical/IR counterpart known as a kilonova or macronova \citep{Li1998, Metzger2010, Chomiuk2021}, further solidified the association between BNS mergers and sGRBs.
-Emission from kilonovae arises from the radioactive decay of heavy elements synthesized in the merger ejecta.\\
+It is generally anticipated that emission from a kilonova arises from $r$-process and radioactive decay of heavy elements synthesized in the merger ejecta.\\